On Competitive Analysis for Polling Systems: Introduction

 \subsubsection{Machine Scheduling Problems}

-The polling system scheduling problem belongs to the class of one machine online scheduling problems since there is only one server (machine or scheduler) in the system.
-Using the notation for one machine scheduling problems \cite{graham1979optimization}, we write our problem as $1\mid r_{i},\tau|\sum C_{i}$, where `$1$' refers to the single machine in the system, $r_{i}$ and $\tau$ in the middle part of the notation refer to the release date and setup time constraints, and $\sum C_{i}$ means that the objective of this scheduling problem is to minimize the total completion time.
-This type of notation is widely used to briefly describe the input, constraints and objective for any scheduling problem.
-The notation is of the type $P_{m}\mid constraints\mid objective$.
-The first column in the notation denotes the number of machines in the system.
-For example, it could be $1$ for one machine or $P_{m}$ for $m$ parallel machines.
-The middle column denotes the constraints.
-In the later part of this paper we would introduce other constraints such as $\tau\leq\theta p_{min}$ and $p_{max}\leq\gamma p_{min}$, where $p_{max}=\sup_{i}p_{i}$ is the upper bounded workload and $p_{min}=\inf_{i}p_{i}$ is the lower bound workload.
-We say the workload variation is bounded if $p_{max}\leq\gamma p_{min}$ for constant $\gamma$.
-If no constraint is specified in this column, it means 1) all jobs are available at time zero, 2) no precedence constraints are imposed, 3) preemption is not allowed, and 4) no setup time exists.
-In this paper, we assume jobs and setup times are non-resumable and all the policies that we discuss are non-preemptive, unless we specifically point out.
-The last column of the notation represents the objective for the scheduling problem (default to be minimization problems).
-In this paper it is $\sum C_{i}$, which means minimizing the total completion time.
-In other papers it could be $C_{max}$ \cite{lenstra1990approximation}, which means minimizing the maximal completion time (makespan), or $\sum w_{i}C_{i}$ which is minimizing the weighted completion time \cite{hall1997scheduling}, where $w_{i}$ is the weight for job $i$.
+Using the notation for one machine scheduling problems \cite{graham1979optimization}, we write our problem as $1\mid r_{i},\tau|\sum C_{i}$, where ``$1$'' refers to the single machine in the system, $r_{i}$ and $\tau$ in the middle field refer to the release date and setup time constraints, and $\sum C_{i}$ in the last field is the completion time objective.
+In the later part of this paper we will introduce other constraints, which will appear in the middle field, such as $\tau\leq\theta p_{min}$ and $p_{max}\leq\gamma p_{min}$, where $p_{max}=\sup_{i}p_{i}$ is the processing time upper bound and $p_{min}=\inf_{i}p_{i}$ is the processing time lower bound.
+We say the processing time variation is bounded if $p_{max}\leq\gamma p_{min}$ for constant $\gamma$.
+If no constraint is specified in this field, it means 1) all jobs are available at time zero, 2) no precedence constraints are imposed, 3) preemption is not allowed, and 4) no setup time exists.
+In this paper, we assume jobs and setup times are non-resumable and all the policies that we discuss are non-preemptive, unless we specifically state otherwise.
+Other objectives are $C_{max},$ the maximal completion time or makespan \cite{lenstra1990approximation} and $\sum w_{i}C_{i},$ the weighted completion time \cite{hall1997scheduling}.